-Linux and Unix pack command
+Linux pack command

-Note: The pack and unpack utilities are no longer used on modern systems.
+The pack and unpack utilities are no longer used on modern systems.
 If you need to work with files compressed with pack, use the gzip utility, which can automatically detect and decompress files that use pack compression.

 pack compresses files using a Huffman minimal redundancy code on a byte basis.
 Each file is compressed in place; the resulting file has a .z extension appended to the file name, but keeps the same owner and permissions.
 The times of last access and last modification are also preserved.